 Guided tours are available every weekend.
 During the visit, apart from admiring Goya’s frescos you may know the history of the monastery, as well as the cloister, garden and the chapels.

-- Opening period: Weekend (on weekdays for groups)
+- Opening period: Saturdays (on weekdays for groups)

 - Car park: free